 - Start with 3 medium bowls.
 Combine flour, salt, and pepper in one.
 Beat the eggs in the second bowl.
 Combine Panko and coconut in the third bowl.

 - Add enough oil to cover the bottom of a large skillet over medium heat.
-Fry the coconut shrimp in batches such as 7-8 shrimp at a time—do not crowd them in the pan.
+Fry the coconut shrimp in batches, such as 7–8 shrimp at a time, and do not crowd them in the pan.
 Flip after 2 minutes and fry the other side for 2 minutes or until golden brown.
-We prefer ours a little darker, so I fry each side for about 2:30-3 minutes.
+If you prefer the shrimp a little darker, fry each side for about 2:30–3 minutes.
+Place the finished coconut shrimp on a paper towel–lined plate and continue cooking the remaining batches.

 Notes